aniftyco/awesome-tailwindcss/readme.md

 ing-acquia) - Acquia’s hosting dashboard rebuilt with Vue.js and Tailwind CSS.
 - 🧪 [Navbar](https://codepen.io/joshmanders/pen/PQQBoR) - Navbar made with Vue.js and Tailwind CSS.
 - 🧪 [Toggle switch](https://github.com/TowelSoftware/tailwindcss-toggle) - Switch using Tailwind CSS.
-- 🧪 [Building realworld UI using Tailwind.css](https://github.com/asvny/building-realworld-user-interfaces-using-tailwind) - Examples of building UIs of Shopify, Spotify, Netlify and Atlassian using Tailwind.css
 - 🔧 [Testing Tailwind CSS plugins with Jest](https://www.oliverdavies.uk/articles/testing-tailwindcss-plugins-with-jest) - How to test Tailwind CSS plugins with Jest.
 - 🔧 [Tailwind CSS with Webpack 4 and PostCSS](https://paramagicdev.github.io/my-blog/javascript/tailwindWebpackPostCSS) - How to setup Tailwind CSS with PostCSS and Webpack.
 - 🔧 [Tailwind CSS with CSS-in-JS](https://medium.com/@AndrewDelPrete/using-tailwindcss-with-css-in-js-32ae6796f95c) - How to use Tailwind CSS with CSS-in-JS.